-The NRST pin is bidirectional with an open drain output buffer.
+The NRST pin is bidirectional.
 It is handled by the on-chip reset controller and can be driven low to provide a reset signal to the external components or asserted low externally to reset the microcontroller.
 There is no constraint on the length of the reset pulse, and the reset controller can guarantee a minimum pulse length.
-This allows connection of a simple push-button on the NRST pin as system user reset, and the use of the signal NRST to reset all the components of the system.
+This allows connection of a simple push-button on the NRST pin as system user reset, and the use of the NRST signal to reset all the components of the system.